vlayer-xyz/vlayer/book/src/getting-started/first-steps.md

 - `simple-email`: Mint an NFT to the owner of an email address from a specific domain.
 - `simple-teleport`: Prove a cross-chain ERC20 token balance.
 - `simple-time-travel`: Prove the average ERC20 token balance across multiple block numbers.
-- `web-proof`: Mint an NFT to the owner of a specific X/Twitter handle using Web Proofs.
+- `simple-web-proof`: Mint an NFT to the owner of a specific X/Twitter handle using Web Proofs.

 ## Directory structure
 The vlayer directory structure resembles a typical Foundry project but with two additional folders: `src/vlayer` and `vlayer`.